 What does a balanced hoof look like?

 It’s vital that your horse’s heel is supported correctly by their shoe.
-If a shoe doesn’t extend to the back of the heel, there’s no support for the bones, tendons and ligaments in the back of your horse’s leg and, again, this puts stress on other parts of the limb, limiting your horse’s movement and affecting their long-term soundness.
+If a shoe doesn’t extend to the back of the heel, there’s no support for the bones, tendons and ligaments in the back of your horse’s leg.
+This also puts stress on other parts of the limb, limiting your horse’s movement and affecting their long-term soundness.

 Overgrown horse hooves